warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

 ## 🔥 Test your contract
 I strongly recommend you to implement tests for all your smart contracts.
 It's generaly a good practice and it will help you to avoid silly bugs before deploying contracts to blockchain.

 The best way to implement tests is to use a special test framework like [JEST](https://jestjs.io/).
 But to keep this tutorial shorter we will implement a simple Node.js testing script.
-Anyway, you can check the JEST tests implementation in [tests/contracts](../tests/contracts).
+It will deploy the contract, interact with it, and print some output.

 We will use arlocal to run a local Arweave instance.
 It is much faster than the real blockchain.
 And it allows to test SmartWave contracts without spending AR tokens.

 Let's create a new file `simple-test.js`.

-💡 You can see the ready-made implementation in [src/tools/simple-test.js](../src/tools/simple-test.js)
+💡 You can see the ready-made implementation of the test script in [src/tools/simple-test.js](../src/tools/simple-test.js).
+You can also see the better solution (JEST tests) in [tests/contracts.](../tests/contracts)

 #### 1.Load required modules
 ```javascript